Fall 2015 Fellow

 ABOUT Black Girl Muse (BGMuseum)

-Black Girl Muse (BGMuseum) is a traveling museum, digital exhibition and interactive pop-up art-making/media-making space that seeks to engage Black women and girls around issues of sex/uality, gender, identity, community, family, and place-making.
-These events implement a range of artistic modalities including literature/poetry, performance, visual art, and digital media.
-BGMuse is composed of three distinct, yet intertwining components: pop-up museum, community engagement, and digital archive.
-The overall goal for BGMuse is to imbue participants with how art and media making are liberating practices that can assist in dismantling the intertwining ideologies of white supremacy and misogynoir (a term coined by queer Black feminist scholar Moya Bailey that refers to misogyny directed towards Black women, where race and gender both play roles in bias; particularly in American visual and popular culture) that are held, often subconsciously, and also encourage participants to engage in their own ongoing art making practices.
+Black Girl Muse (BGMuseum) was a traveling museum, digital exhibition and interactive pop-up art-making/media-making space that hoped to engage Black women and girls around issues of sex/uality, gender, identity, community, family, and place-making.
+The events implemented a range of artistic modalities including literature/poetry, performance, visual art, and digital media.
+BGMuse was composed of three distinct, yet intertwining components: pop-up museum, community engagement, and digital archive.
+The overall goal for BGMuse was to imbue participants with how art and media making are liberating practices that can assist in dismantling the intertwining ideologies of white supremacy and misogynoir (a term coined by queer Black feminist scholar Moya Bailey that refers to misogyny directed towards Black women, where race and gender both play roles in bias; particularly in American visual and popular culture) that are held, often subconsciously, and also encouraged participants to engage in their own ongoing art making practices.

 Aiesha Turman is scholar-practioner whose intellectual work focuses race and gender, historical trauma and grief, inter-generational transfer, cultural production, and the epistemological implications of Afrofuturism via a Black Feminist lens.
 Aiesha’s research agenda is centrally concerned with Black women and how women across the Diaspora mediate historical trauma and grief via a broad spectrum of cultural production(s).
 Specifically, she is invested in thinking about and creating liberatory women-centered spaces and how those spaces propel culture forward.